findstarlink/cities-db/README.md

 ## What does this do?

-This project packs the city database into the smallest possible download, optimizing for maximum compression.
-The server transmits compressed files to browsers, so that's the size to optimize for.
+This project packs the city database by storing only the deltas of the coordinates, country id and division ids.
+And it doesn't store anything if there is no difference.

 The naive approach would be to store the data as an SQLite database, which results in a compressed file size of 759 KB (1.35 MB uncompressed).

-Instead, this library represents the city data in a custom text-based format, producing a bundle size of just 389 KB (1.11 MB uncompressed).

-This custom format is designed to compress really well, even with simple ZIP compression.
+This library produces a bundle size of just 389 KB (1.11 MB uncompressed).
+By reducing the amount of data stored and using text, this format compresses really well, even with simple ZIP compression.

 For a fast auto-complete dropdown of the 15,000 most populated cities, a download size of 389 KB is quite acceptable IMO.